fluxcd/helm-operator/docs/helmrelease-guide/introduction.md

 ```

 The `spec.chart` object is the only mandatory property of the `HelmRelease`
-and defines the Helm chart that should be installed by the Helm operator.
+and defines the Helm chart that should be installed by the Helm Operator.
 This
 `HelmRelease` will manage [`stefanprodan/podinfo`](https://github.com/stefanprodan/podinfo)

 > a tiny web application made with Go that showcases best practices of running